buahaha/spacemail/classes/esi/docs/Api/CharacterApi.md

 Get blueprints

-Return a list of blueprints the character has  --- Alternate route: `/v1/characters/{character_id}/blueprints/`  Alternate route: `/legacy/characters/{character_id}/blueprints/`  Alternate route: `/dev/characters/{character_id}/blueprints/`  --- This route is cached for up to 3600 seconds
+Return a list of blueprints the character has  --- Alternate route: `/v1/characters/{character_id}/blueprints/`  Alternate route: `/legacy/characters/{character_id}/blueprints/`  --- This route is cached for up to 3600 seconds

 ### Example
 ```php